Is weed legal in New York?

 - Post-traumatic stress disorder (PTSD)

-All medical cannabis products must be tested by a New York state-located, federal Drug Enforcement Administration (DEA)-approved laboratory.
-Products must be tested for cannabinoid profile, as well as the following microbiological, metal, and chemical contaminants:
+All medical cannabis products must be tested by an independent laboratory certified by the Department of Health's Environmental Laboratory Approval Program.
+Products are tested for their cannabinoid profile, as well as the following microbiological, metal, and chemical contaminants:

 - Mucor species